 "I think it adds a little more grit to my game," he added.
 "I feel like I have a little bit more to prove since I'm an older guy."

-This week's edition of the BoltProspects Podcast includes the following topics:
+This week's edition of the BoltProspects Podcast (now on Lightning Radio's iHeart station) includes the following topics:

 · No Hedman.
 Now what?

 · What to expect from Witkowski (when he's recalled again)

 · BP Mailbag (Trade or more call-ups?
 JP Cote, Vladdy's future, projections for Vermin & Peca)